ccgus/Retrobatch-Samples/jsapi/docs/pluginanatomy.md

 **mainScript** is the name of the file Retrobatch will use to to begin execution of your JavaScript.

 **version** is the version number of your plug-in.

+**minimumRetrobatchVersion** is the lowest Retrobatch version number that this plug-in requires.
+(Introduced in Retrobatch 1.2.1).

+**minimumSystemVersion** is the lowest MacOS version number that this plug-in requires.
+(Introduced in Retrobatch 1.2.1).

 # MainScript.js